omahs/bevel/docs/source/tutorials/adding-new-storageclass.md

         ]}
     ```

-3. Use the the cloud provider in your network configuration file `cloud_provider` field under organization section.
+3. Use the cloud provider in your network configuration file `cloud_provider` field under organization section.